Quick answer

 - The UK and Sweden have a double taxation convention to prevent double taxation.

-- Navigating the tax laws in both countries requires specialist guidance.
+- Navigating the tax laws in both countries requires professional guidance from regulated advisers.

 - Protecting your estate from unnecessary inheritance tax is possible with the right advice.

-- Our team of specialists is here to help you make informed decisions about your estate.
+- Our team is here to help you make informed decisions about your estate.

 Understanding Inheritance Tax in Sweden